pablo-meier/Pablog/posts/2018-02-20-trying-ocaml.md

 managers just work.
 There are a million StackExchange answers on every permutation of tool connections.

-When using an OCaml library, my process was
+When considering an OCaml library, my process was

 * Can I install this with [OPAM][11]?
-If not, I didn't include it: I really would prefer to stick to reproducible builds.
+If not, I didn't include it: I really would prefer to stick to reproducible builds with a simple packaging mechanism.

 * How do I use this?
 I'd download it, look at its signatures in [utop][12], and usually look at the source code itself (like [this file in the Markdown